luttrellbrandon/Svelte.NetCore/README.md

 # Svelte.NetCore

-This template provides a robust starting point for projects utilizing a .NET Core 8 backend API and a Svelte/SvelteKit frontend as a Single Page Application (SPA).
+This template provides a robust starting point for projects utilizing a .NET Core 8 backend API and a Svelte / SvelteKit frontend as a Single Page Application (SPA).
 Designed to streamline development, this template combines powerful server-side API capabilities with a responsive, dynamic front end.
 Built following Microsoft’s ASP.NET Core SPA guidelines, this project serves as a foundation for scalable, modern web applications.

 ## Libraries Used